nicotsou/nicotsou.com/content/blog/dom-issues/index.md

 This is not a React exclusive feature.
 [Vue.js](https://vuejs.org/v2/guide/reactivity.html) and [Ember.js](https://emberjs.com/) have their own implementations.

 Angular on the other side introduced a concept called [Incremental DOM.](http://google.github.io/incremental-dom/#:~:text=Incremental%20DOM%20is%20a%20library,HTMLElement%20s%20and%20Text%20nodes.)
 Compared to Virtual DOM, it has a low memory footprint and it is [tree-shakeable](https://en.wikipedia.org/wiki/Tree_shaking).
 This makes it ideal for mobile application development.
-Although it's considered slower, it can outperform the Virtual DOM at certain cases.
+Although it's considered slower, it can outperform the Virtual DOM in certain cases.

 ## That's all folks

 We reviewed how DOM works under the hood and we explained why mutations are making a web application slow.
 Then we discovered how React handles DOM mutations with Virtual DOM.

 As a JavaScript developer who cares about your craft, you should be familiar with those topics.
 Learn the DOM api.
-Stop using your favorite framework or library for a while and focus to build an app with plain vanilla JS.
+Stop using your favorite framework or library for a while and focus on building an app with plain vanilla JS.
 This experiment will make you more confident using those tools.

 🏅 Achievement unlocked.